 Sections 16-24 Amend the commissioner's investigative and enforcement authority related to construction licensing and registration.
 The sections clarify the commissioner may demand information and data broadly and take additional identified investigative actions.
-The sections allow notices of violation to be issued against individuals with management authority if responsible for violations and allow for successor liability.
-They add authority to assess damages in administrative orders, issue administrative orders for failure to correct notices of violations, issue administrative orders against individuals with management authority if responsible for violations and allow for successor liability.
-The sections allow the commissioner to order cessation of business activities for certain legal violations or failure to comply with orders of the commissioner and assess daily penalties of \$5000 for violation of stop work orders.
+The sections allow notices of violation to be issued against certain individuals who engage in prohibited activities and allow for successor liability.
+They add authority to assess damages in administrative orders, issue administrative orders for failure to correct notices of violations, issue administrative orders against certain individuals who engage in prohibited activity and allow for successor liability.
+The sections allow the commissioner to order cessation of business activities for certain legal violations or failure to comply with orders of the commissioner and assess daily penalties of \$5,000 for violation of stop work orders.
 The amendments establish that stop work orders may be issued to certain individuals and are effective against successor persons.
 They also establish a right to up to ten days of average daily earnings for employees affected by stop work orders.
+Stop work orders are classified as public data.
+These changes to stop work orders are effective for contracts entered into on or after August 1, 2024, and for all building construction or improvement services provided or performed on or after January 1, 2025.
 The sections clarify and expand unlawful conduct that can result in a licensing order and establish that licensing orders may be issued to certain individuals and are effective against successor persons.
-The amendments also add the authority for the commissioner to assess daily penalties of \$1000 for obstruction of investigations.
+The amendments clarify the conditions that may be imposed as a condition of reapplication.
+The amendments also add the authority for the commissioner to assess daily penalties of \$1,000 for obstruction of investigations.